• K9 DogHealth - Immune boosting, cartilage strengthening products for dogs.

 Depending on the degree of looseness of the joint and the predisposing factors (feeding, movement), the process damages the joint and leads to the development of bone lesions that can be detected by X-ray examination after months or years.

-Symptoms of dysplasia and where it occurs
+Symptoms and where it occurs

 • Weakness of the back half of the body, limping, lameness